JoaoAmaro2001/NeuroscienceTasks/README.md

 This repository contains MATLAB scripts for running an experimental task related to psychiatry in an fMRI environment.
 The experiment includes stimuli presentation, response recording, and synchronization with fMRI triggers.
 The repository is organized to facilitate running the task, managing stimuli, and configuring the experiment for different setups (e.g., different computers or fMRI centers).

 ## Authors and Institutions
+- João Amaro, Institute of Physiology, Lisbon School of Medicine, University of Lisbon, Lisbon, Portugal
+- Pedro Rocha, Institute of Physiology, Lisbon School of Medicine, University of Lisbon, Lisbon, Portugal

+## TODO
+- [ ] Implement configureCallback(s, "byte", 1, @myCallbackFunction);
+- [ ] Implement function to check if port has data

 ## Requirements
 MATLAB (version R2023b or later)